Cycling news - Coronavirus and cycling - what races are still on and which teams are still racing?

 Mitchelton-SCOTT

-The Australian team have withdrawn its teams from the next period of racing until March 22.
+The Australian team have withdrawn its teams from the next period of racing until at least March 22.